Hazam44/Hazam44/README.md

 - 👋 Hi, I’m @Hazam
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning solodity
+- 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on teaching and learning
 - 📫 How to reach me mustya2002@yahoo.com